grumat/glossy-msp430/Hardware/L432KC/README.md

 lines and also access to other STM32 pins which could help other development tests.

-This is the board without the Nucleo-32 and the FTDI proto-boards:
+This is the board without the Nucleo-32 board:

 ![L432KC-B-fs8.png](images/L432KC-B-fs8.png)